-- Contracted provider: The benefit pays 80% after your \$25 copayment; you pay 20%. - Non-contracted provider: The benefit pays 50% after your \$25 copayment; you pay 50%. - Residential treatment is not covered. - To be eligible for benefits, services must be provided by a physician, psychologist, clinical social worker, or advanced practice registered nurse. - You must preauthorize all mental health services outside the SHC or the campus counseling center.
+- Contracted provider: The benefit pays 80% after your \$25 copayment; you pay 20%. - Non-contracted provider: The benefit pays 50% after your \$25 copayment; you pay 50%. - Your Student Medical Benefit covers mental and behavioral health counseling visits performed via telehealth. - Residential treatment is not covered. - To be eligible for benefits, services must be provided by a physician, psychologist, clinical social worker, or advanced practice registered nurse. - You must preauthorize all mental health services outside the SHC or the campus counseling center.